Child mortality: Prevention

 interventions are designed to address the most common causes of child deaths that occur, which include diarrhea, pneumonia, malaria, and neonatal conditions.
 Out of the number of children under the age of 5 alone, an estimated 5.6 million children die each year mostly from such preventable causes.

 The child survival strategies and interventions are in line with the fourth Millennium Development Goals (MDGs) which focused on reducing child mortality by 2/3 of children under five before the year 2015.
 In 2015, the MDGs were replaced with the Sustainable Development Goals (SDGs) which aim to end these deaths by 2030.
 In order to achieve SDG targets, progress must be accelerated in more than 1/4 of all countries (most of which are in sub-Saharan Africa) in order to achieve targets for under-5 mortality and in 60 countries (many in sub-Saharan Africa and South Asia) to achieve targets for neonatal mortality.
 Without accelerated progress, 60 million children under age five will die between 2017 and 2030, about half of which would be newborns.
 China achieved its target of reduction in under-5 mortality rates well ahead of schedule.

+Along with medical action, legislative advancements help prevent and reduce specific causes of death, such as SUID and respiratory illness from RSV.
+Historically, the prevention of RSV relied on infant health systems, but current research suggests shifting to a universal approach.
+Respiratory Syncytial Virus (RSV) is a leading cause of death in young children, particularly in settings where mortality rates are already high.
+Expanding the role of monoclonal antibodies to all infants instead of only those at risk, it provides greater protection to shield infants from RSV-related complications.
+These medical advancements represent the outcomes of research-driven claims in the social problems process.
+An additional method of prevention can include policies on maternity leave.
+Policy researchers argue that paid maternity leave is a crucial social intervention.
+Access to leave allows for better bonding, consistent breastfeeding, and more frequent medical checkups, which collectively lower the risk of infant mortality.
+Effective prevention often requires not only policy, but also community-level social work.
+Programs that combine Child Fatality Review (CFR) with direct community outreach help identify specific environmental risks that contribute to infant death.
+By treating every death as a data point for future prevention, these programs turn tragic outcomes into improved claims for safety education.